davedotdev/ddbtools/README.md

 __IncrementValue__

-Works in a very similar way, adding `1` to the Number type.
-Ensure the attribute is a number and not a string, else DynamoDB will error out.
+Works in a very similar way, adding `count` to the Number type.
+Ensure the attribute is a number and not a string, else DynamoDB will error out when you execute the query.

 ```go